Chief Executive Officer

-Simon Beamish graduated from York University with a BA in Politics and went on to study for a PGCE in History at Durham University.
-He gained an MSc in Social and Political Theory from Birkbeck College, University of London as well as an NPQH from the National College for School Leadership.
-He has taught at several schools in Kent, Medway and South East London.
+Simon graduated from York University with a BA in Politics and went on to study for a PGCE in History at Durham University.
+He gained an MSc in Social and Political Theory from Birkbeck College, University of London, as well as an NPQH from the National College for School Leadership.
+He has taught at several schools in Kent, Medway and South-East London.
 In 2009, Simon was appointed Principal of Longfield Academy within Leigh Academies Trust.
-In the previous year the predecessor school had achieved just over 20% 5+ A*-C grades including English and Maths.
-By the time that Simon left the school in September 2013 to become Principal of The Leigh Technology Academy, this figure had risen to just under 70%.

-Simon was appointed Chief Executive of Leigh Academies Trust in November 2013, succeeding Frank Green CBE, who went on to become Schools’ Commissioner for England.
-In addition to this role, Simon is currently Chairman of Governors of Roseacre Junior School in Maidstone.
-He is also Chairman of Kent and Medway Training, one of the region’s largest teacher training providers.
-Simon sits on the Regional Schools’ Commissioner’s sub-regional board for Kent and Medway and the Executive Board of the Kent Association of Headteachers.
-He is also a trained Ofsted Inspector and a National Leader of Education.
-He lives in Kent with his wife Emma and three children.
+Simon was appointed Chief Executive of Leigh Academies Trust in November 2013, succeeding Frank Green, CBE.
+He is the Chairman of Kent and Medway Training, one of the region’s largest teacher-training providers.
+Simon is also the Chairman of Thames Gateway Teaching School Hub.
+He is a trained Ofsted inspector, National Leader of Education and Fellow of the Chartered College of Teaching.
+He lives in Kent with his wife Emma and their three children.

 Stephane joined Leigh Academies Trust in 2012 to transform, develop and deliver the Trust’s IT strategy.
-Much emphasis is placed on growth, mobility, innovation, risk and exposure management, and achieving outstanding educational outcomes.
-Before moving to the UK, Stephane began his career as a biomedical engineer.
-He then turned his focus to IT, bringing over 13 years’ technical and management expertise.
-Most recently, Stephane worked as the Head of IT for the largest indoor ski slope operator in Europe, prior to which he held various IT roles within a specialist property company.
+Much emphasis is placed on growth, mobility, innovation, risk and exposure management, as well as on achieving outstanding educational outcomes.
+Before moving to the UK from France, Stephane began his career as a biomedical engineer.
+He then turned his focus to IT, with almost 20 years’ technical and management expertise.
+Most recently, Stephane worked as the Head of IT for the largest indoor ski-slope operator in Europe, prior to which he held various IT roles within a specialist property company.